There are two types of dialysis: haemodialysis and peritoneal dialysis. This page deals with peritoneal dialysis

 - Continuous Cyclic Peritoneal Dialysis (CCPD): In CCPD, the patient’s peritoneum is filled with the dialysate by a machine at night and the exchanges are carried out throughout the night.
 As the patient is not attached to the machine during the day, it enables the patient to be more mobile during the day

-- Daytime Ambulatory Peritoneal Dialysis (DAPD): In DAPD, the patient’s peritoneum is filled with the dialysate during he day and it is dry at night
+- Daytime Ambulatory Peritoneal Dialysis (DAPD): In DAPD, the patient’s peritoneum is filled with the dialysate during the day and it is dry at night

-- Night-Time Intermittent Peritoneal Dialysis (NIPD): In NIPD, the patient’s peritoneal cavity is filled with the dialysate manually or with a cycler at night and it is dry during the day
+- Night-Time Intermittent Peritoneal Dialysis (NIPD): In NIPD, the patient’s peritoneal cavity is filled with the dialysate manually or with a cycle at night and it is dry during the day

-NU Hospitals, in collaboration with Baxter, has set up a CAPD centre with a coordinator trained in CAPD manning the centre.
+NU Hospitals, in collaboration with Baxter, has set up a CAPD center with a coordinator trained in CAPD manning the center.

-At the centre, patients are initiated on CAPD.
-Patients and their attenders are also educated regarding the procedure, hygiene, etc. Counselling about the various options available for patients with end-stage renal disease is also done.
-The centre also possesses a cycler machine that enables patients to undergo CCPD when required.
+At the center, patients are initiated on CAPD.
+Patients and their attendees are also educated regarding the procedure, hygiene, etc. Counseling about the various options available for patients with end-stage renal disease is also done.
+The center also possesses a cycler machine that enables patients to undergo CCPD when required.
 This process is completely automated.